-- Practicals and activities: According to Maria Montessori the senses are the gateway to knowledge and motor development and physical development plays a significant role in early childhood education.
+- Practical and activities: According to Maria Montessori the senses are the gateway to knowledge and motor development and physical development play a significant role in early childhood education.

 Parents should encourage the child to participate and indulge in physical activities.
-The activities in the Montessori curriculum help in the development of fine motor skills as well as balance.
+The activities in the Montessori curriculum help in the development of fine motor skills, gross motor skills, and balance.

-A Parents role is to be positive, engaging, and supporting towards their children.
+A Parents role is to be positive, engaging, and supportive towards their children.
 No punishment or rewards should be provided by the parents during the process.